reza-salmani/services/README.md

 ## project proccessing info

-- I was work on authorization
+- I was work on forgot password